sophiecaroni/spanav/README.md

 ## Study overview

-The SpaNav study is a collaboration between HES-SO Sion and EPFL Lausanne (Switzerland).
+The SpaNav study is a collaboration between HES-SO Sion (Switzerland) and EPFL Lausanne (Switzerland).
 It combines:

 - **Virtual reality (VR)** spatial navigation tasks
 - **EEG** recordings to capture neural activity